score-framework/py.session/docs/index_include.rst

 --------

-The module is capable of storing session data in either of two backends: a :mod:`score.kvcache` :term:`container <cache container>`, or a :mod:`score.db` table.
+The module is capable of storing session data in either of two backends: a :mod:`score.kvcache` :term:`container <cache container>`, or a :mod:`score.sa.orm` table.

 Using :mod:`score.kvcache` is much easier, but does not allow you to access all sessions of a single user efficiently, for example.
 It merely stores a mapping of session ids to session data.
 This should really not come as a big surprise when using the key-value-cache as backend.

-The alternative backend is :mod:`score.db`.
+The alternative backend is :mod:`score.sa.orm`.
 Its usage requires a bit more configuration.
 Not only in your configuration file …

 .. code-block:: ini
     :emphasize-lines: 2

     [session]
-    db.class = path.to.Session
+    orm.class = path.to.Session

 … but also in your application: you will need a database class with an additional mixin from this package: